Jamcha123/ciphers/rsa/README.md

 #RSA

 RSA is the private-public key encryption algorithm.
-My program using ECDH or the Elliptic-curve Diffie–Hellman protocol.
+My program uses pkcs1 and pkcs10 to generate a private and public key

 I am using the nodejs crypto library.